gorse-io/docs/src/docs/dashboard/overview.md

 ---
-icon: dashboard
+icon: home
 ---
-# Gorse Dashboard
+# Overview

 The master node provides the Gorse dashboard, which can be accessed through the HTTP port (the default value is `8088`) of the master node.
-The HTTP host and the HTTP port are specified in the [`[master]`](./config#master) section of configuration file.
+The HTTP host and the HTTP port are specified in the [`[master]`](../config#master) section of configuration file.

 ## Authorization

 The default configuration allows access to the console without authorization.

-- **Username and password:** The username and password for the dashboard can be set In the [`[master]`](./config#master) section of configuration file.
+- **Username and password:** The username and password for the dashboard can be set In the [`[master]`](../config#master) section of configuration file.
 A login page will appear when accessing the dashboard if the username and password are set.

-- **OpenID Connect:** Enable and config the [`[oidc]`](./config#oidc) section of configuration file.
+- **OpenID Connect:** Enable and config the [`[oidc]`](../config#oidc) section of configuration file.
 You will be redirected to the identity provider for authentication when accessing the dashboard if OpenID Connect is enabled.

 ## Guide